lxvxl/load-balance/README.md

 * Each run of simulation creates a repository in `./mix/output` with simulation ID (10-digit number).
 * Inside the folder, you can check the simulation config `config.txt` and output log `config.log`.
-* The output files include post-processed files such as CDF results.
 * The history of simulations will be recorded in `./mix/.history`.

 ##### Topology